amaranth-lang/amaranth/docs/lang.rst

 Assignment targets
 ------------------

 The target of an assignment can be more complex than a single signal.
-It is possible to assign to any combination of signals, :ref:`bit slices <lang-seqops>`, :ref:`concatenations <lang-seqops>`, and :ref:`part selects <lang-seqops>` as long as it includes no other values:
+It is possible to assign to any combination of signals, :ref:`bit slices <lang-seqops>`, :ref:`concatenations <lang-seqops>`, :ref:`part selects <lang-seqops>`, and :ref:`array proxy objects <lang-array>` as long as it includes no other values:

-..
-TODO: mention arrays, records, user values

 .. doctest::